iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Fenchel Rockafellar Duality.md

-[[Dualization Techniques]], finding the fenchel dual of a given function.
+[[Dualization Techniques]], finding the Fenchel dual of a given function.

 [[Convex Conjugation]], the definition and interpretations for a convex conjugate of a function.